tapwork/iOS-Volkswagen-Vehicle-Production-State/README.md

 # iOS-Volkswagen-Vehicle-Production-State

 After adding your commission number into your Volkswagen account, you can get the production state and delivery date via the Volkswagen API.

-This app makes it a bit easier to fetch the current state from the API.
+This iOS app makes it a bit easier to fetch the current state from the API.

 Build and run via Xcode.